 Jean Baudrillard, “Simulacra and Simulation” (France)

-David Harvey, “The Condition of Postmodernity: An Enquiry into the Origins of Cultural Change” (United Kingdom)
+David Harvey, “The Condition of Postmodernity: The Origins of Cultural Change” (United Kingdom)